 - Collective claims and claims aggregation practically allow for access to justice in relation to damages claims that otherwise would be foregone.

 - In Europe-wide cases, aggregated claims can be enforced in the respective best-placed jurisdiction.
-Collective mechanisms available in one jurisdiction may provide for the possibility to opt-in for damaged companies or persons from other jurisdictions.
+Collective mechanisms available in one jurisdiction may provide for the possibility to opt in for damaged companies or persons from other jurisdictions.

-In view of the considerable costs inherent in competition damage actions and the requirement for specific legal and economic know-how, EU Member States should ensure that consumer organisations that are entrusted with the role of a qualified entity have access to sufficient public or private funding in order to be in a position to bring an action on an equal footing with defendants.
+In view of the considerable costs inherent in competition damage actions and the requirement for specific legal and economic know-how, EU Member States should ensure that consumer organisations that are entrusted with the role of a qualified entity have access to sufficient public or private funding to be in a position to bring an action on an equal footing with defendants.

 Considerations on the choice of forum

-As a matter of fact, in Europe-wide cartel cases any claimant has to choose between jurisdictions where the courts according to the EU Regulation 1215/2012 (Brussels I) and Lugano Convention are competent.
+As a matter of fact, in Europe-wide cartel cases, any claimant has to choose between jurisdictions where the courts according to the EU Regulation 1215/2012 (Brussels I) and Lugano Convention are competent.
 Hence, forum shopping is ‘undoubtedly permitted’.
 However, the right choice is not always straightforward, notably in cases where cartel members have their seat in multiple countries and damages have been caused to victims across Europe.